J. Will Medlin

 (Now at Intel) The goal of my research is to identify sulfur resistant Ni catalysts for the reforming of biomass tars.
 We use density functional theory to identify sulfur resistant Ni bimetallic catalysts.
 The theoretical results are validated by studying syngas reforming over these bimetallic catalysts in a packed bed reactor system.
 We characterize the reduced and post reaction catalyst samples using to various techniques -TPR, SEM, EXAFS and XRD - to understand the surface structure and catalyst behavior.

-To develop catalysts for the production of advanced biofuels, we must further understand the relationship between physical catalysts properties & reactivity.
+(Now at Cree) To develop catalysts for the production of advanced biofuels, we must further understand the relationship between physical catalysts properties & reactivity.
 Current research is focusing on understanding the role of facets or defects of Ni catalysts in the activity and selectivity of hydrogenolysis of biofuel molecules.
 Synthesizing smaller catalysts particles can induce these defects, and so current efforts are aimed at using novel techniques to create & control the size of catalyst particles & relate these induced defects to catalytic activity.

 (Now at the National Renewable